phirrehan/Piano/README.md

 > Note: The exact name of packages will vary from distribution to distribution.

-These dependencies are for Linux users.
 For Ubuntu or Debian based OSes, the dependencies can be installed with the following command:

 ```
 sudo apt update